Chinese business relationships – are we strangers or friends?

 Before we move on, a little note about introductions.
 Westerners doing business in China learn very quickly that getting "guanxi" (relationships) with the right people is all-important.
 And that's true, but it's very also easily misunderstood.
 By now, you should realize that simply being introduced to someone important is not the same as being friends with them.
 Even if the introducer is a friend, you are still merely an acquaintance, a stranger.

-Level 2: Friends can include (for example) classmates, relatives, colleagues and people from the same town, city, county or even province.
-On this level, interaction begins to take place on the basis of comradery or mutual help, rather than pure (or impure) self-interest.
+Friends can include (for example) classmates, relatives, colleagues and people from the same town, city, county or even province.
+On this level, interaction begins to take place on the basis of camaraderie or mutual help, rather than pure (or impure) self-interest.
 It's important to understand that we are talking about personal relationships.
 Businesses do not become "friends" with each other, but people in businesses do, and on the basis of those friendships new kinds of transaction can happen.
 It's personal relationships that matter in Chinese business.

 Why is that?
 Well, it stems from the fact that trust is such a rare commodity in China.
 A number of factors contribute to this situation, including for example: i) the ancient legal principle of "guilt by association"; ii) a current legal system that functions to serve the State; iii) an economy whose growth far outstrips the development of regulation, iv) the fact that nearly everybody (in business) is a Stranger.